parsampsh/adminx/doc/08_access_api.md

 the output is a boolean.

 ## remove_user_from_group
-this method removes a user from a group.
+this method removes an user from a group.

 ```php
 $user = User::find(1);